niki-on-github/arch-provisioning/README.md

 # Archlinux provisioning with Ansible

 This repo contains the Ansible playbooks and configuration used to manage and automate my arch based pc setup.
 Feel free to look around.
 Be aware that I have configured my environment to fit my workflow.
-Still **WIP**

 ## Setup